MarineEvoEcoLab/Lab_Website/content/authors/Amy Zyck/_index.md

 role: PhD Candidate

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: For my PhD, I plan to use an ocean acidification system to conduct exposure experiments on early life stages of oysters.

 interests:
-- Artificial Intelligence
+- Experimental evolution
-- Computational Linguistics
+- Coastal stressors
-- Information Retrieval
+- Seascape genomics

 education:
   courses: